tli3/TMJOA_Baseline/python/README.md

 Makes the average prediction of all the prediction made by the previously trained models.

+The prediction of the health status of each patient is made by averaging the prediction made by all the models not using the patient for the training (10 out of 100 models).

 ```
 usage: Step1_FinalModel.py [-h] [--interactions INTERACTIONS] [--auc AUC]
                            [--output OUTPUT] [--folder FOLDER]